Claymores

 What’s the difference between a claymore and a broadsword?

-A Scottish claymore was a two-handed sword used by Scottish Highland warriors from the 15th century until the 18th century.
-It’s one of the three most popular weapons used by these fearsome Scottish warriors (the others were the Scottish dirk and the Highland halberd).
+A broadsword is a type of sword with a broad-cutting blade.
+These armaments differed from the rapier because the rapier was a sword designed to thrust at an opponent.
+On the other hand, a Scottish claymore was a sword used by Scottish Highland warriors with two hands from the 15th century until the 18th century.
+Belonging to the arsenals of great warriors, the claymore was one of the three most popular arms these fearsome Scottish warriors used–with the other two being the Scottish dirk and the Highland halberd.